Computations and ML for surjective rational maps: Experiments and examples

 One way to answer this, as became common nowadays, is to generate a ``prediction function'' via neural network by inspecting the table from \texttt{output.txt} (cf. the discussion in {\ref{subsection:introd-3}}).
 Here is the corresponding code:

 {

 }

 Our model is based on the Keras API.
-The NN's configuration (one of many possible) includes the input layer with $256$ neurons and one hidden layer with $256$ neurons.
-After training the model the pertinent prediction function $Y_{\text{learn}}$ is obtained.\footnote{We did not intend to be in any way optimal here and the test loss turns out to be $0.078$.
+The NN's configuration (one of many possible) includes the input layer with $256$ neurons and one hidden layer with $256$ neurons (plus a convolution layer).
+After training the model the pertinent prediction function $Y_{\text{learn}}$ is obtained.\footnote{We did not intend to be in any way optimal here and the test loss (resp. accuracy) turns out to be $0.078$ (resp. $0.938$).
 We also do not care for any sort of interpretability (but of course, applying KAN neural network, say, in our setting seems very intriguing --- see \cite{KAN}).} Its average against the test data can be found:

 and is equal to $0.0737$.
 These calculations reveal a curious fact that over the field $\mathbb{F}_2$ (over which \texttt{output.txt} has been generated) the analog of Theorem~\ref{theorem:main} \emph{does not hold}: for average rational map $f$ (aka \texttt{(v, u, t)}), its $Y_{\text{learn}}$-value is close to $0$.